Ernest Rutherford gold foil experiment model

-Gold foil experiment by Ernest Rutherford
+Gold foil experiment observations

-Conclusions from the gold foil experiment
+Rutherford conclusions from the gold foil experiment

 - Some alpha particle suffers little deflection while passing by an electron.
 This suggested, outside the nucleus, there are electrons that make the atom ultimately neutral.

 The nucleus of an atom

 Almost the entire mass of the atom concentrated in a very small central core called the atomic nucleus.
 Since the extranuclear electrons contribute negligibly to the total mass of the atom.

-Thus the nucleus must carry particles that will account both for the mass and positive charge of the atom.
+Thus the nucleus must carry particles that account both for the mass and positive charge of the atom.

 But an atom is electrically neutral.
-Thus a positive nucleus must be surrounded by electrons.
+Thus a positive nucleus must be surrounded by electrons carrying a negative charge.
 Such a system cannot be stable if the election were in rest.

-Thus the electron moving in circular orbits around the nucleus and Coulombic attraction between the nucleus and the electron was equal to the centrifugal force of attraction.
+So the electron moving in circular orbits around the nucleus and Coulombic attraction between the nucleus and the electron was equal to the centrifugal force of attraction.

-Limitations of the Rutherford model
+Limitations of the Rutherford atomic model